seanmorris/ksqlc/README.md

 #### Open a connection

-Grab the URL to your KSQL server's REST endpoint, and it use it to create a new `Ksqlc` object to begin:
+Grab the URL to your KSQL server's REST endpoint, and use it to create a new `Ksqlc` object to begin:

 ```php
 <?php